 I am going to admit that I just want to dig into the work right now.
 In fact, just this morning I was going looking through the parent binder, just itching to get started.

 My girls (and Gauge too) have been openly enjoying the books that came with the Reading with History 1 books.
 Keeping books away from my kids is impossible, I would have to hide them, and I just can’t do that.

 BookShark Curriculum Offers:

 All Subjects Packages

 All-Subject Packages are for those aged 4 through to 14.
-These include History, Read-Alouds, Readers, Language Arts, Science Math and Handwriting.
-Though not all levels have all of those, it depends on the level you choose.
+Though not all levels have all of those, it depending on the level you choose.
+What can be include:

 There are nine different history options for those aged 5-16.
 There is:

 Intro to American History Year 1 & 2